 Today, the advancement of enterprise resource planning (ERP) applications gives new visibility to business processes and focus attention on how to control an organization’s behavior based on a shared data model.
 These developments increase business process visibility but also expose the growing disconnect between business requirements and Information Technology’s (IT) ability to deliver working systems.
 It is not uncommon that individual business application address the business needs for a specific department or role, without any sense of the end to end business process that they form a part of.
 This often results in employees devising workarounds to keep the process going, fixing the business-IT gap by manual forms, reports, telephone calls, emails and meetings.
 All these actions skirt the IT domain and over time, becomes habitual work patterns and practices that are crucial for a process to operate.

-We have applied process excellence methodologies that includes lean and six sigma, and such tools that are already proven in manufacturing have been adapted to the shipbuilding/construction industry with equal success.
+We have applied process excellence methodologies that includes lean and six sigma, and such tools that are already proven in manufacturing have been adapted to many other industries with equal success.
 These also include: 5S, Kanban, Kaizen events, quick setup/changeover, Poka Yoke, Visual Control and Five Whys.

 Achilles has worked with multiple clients on business process mapping and reengineering work.
 Contact us to find out more!